|Letter of Martha Row Williams 21 June 1863|

 The following year Captain R.H.T.
 Adams was serving on the staff of General A.P.
 Hill as his signal officer.
 In her letter Martha was obviously hoping to use this connection to coax her brother out of the Sixth Virginia Cavalry and seek safer work in the signal corps (in this well-intended effort she was not successful).
 Adams was fiercely loyal to General Hill and found himself a casualty of Stonewall Jackson's wrath when he was caught up in the long running feud between Jackson and Hill.
 Adams was present the night General Jackson was wounded at Chancellorsville.
 While General Hill attended to the bloodied Jackson Adams gave Hill a flask of whiskey.
 The usually abstemious Jackson gratefully took a swallow before being carried off to a nearby field hospital.

 In June 1863 Private George W.E.
 Row was a courier for General W.E.
 "Grumble" Jones, also mentioned in the letter.
 Martha refers to the grand cavalry review (actually there were two, one on June 5 and the other June 8) held in Culpeper.
 My great grandfather was present for these impressive (some would say ostentatious) displays of the Confederate cavalry at the zenith of its power.
-Martha does not mention what happened on her birthday, June 9.

 Early on the morning of the 9th Union General Pleasonton stole a march on Jeb Stuart and his troopers, who were likely still tired from all the parading of the day before.
 Union cavalry under the command of Pleasonton splashed across the Rapidan River, catching the southerners off guard.
 A Confederate battery lay exposed and was in danger of being captured by the Yankees.
 Troopers of the Sixth Virginia Cavalry--some without their boots on and their horses unsaddled--flung themselves on their mounts and rode to the sound of the guns.
 Prominent among these were the men of Company I--my great grandfather's outfit--which the year before had been led by his cousin Captain John S. Row.
 Lieutenant Jonathan T. Mann led the charge of these unprepared Confederates against their attackers.
 Mann was one of the very first casualties of the Battle of Brandy Station when he died from a gunshot wound to the face.
 J.T.
 Mann was a friend and neighbor of John Row and for years afterward John did what he could for the widow Mann.